As a response to the coronavirus pandemic, Dundee City Council is taking steps to support people and communities through this challenging time.

 This website signposts many sources of support during the Coronavirus outbreak, and provides a portal for online payments and services.

-The Community Support Centres will serve as focal points for distribution and outreach services for people who face challenges due to the continuing pandemic, and also allow the council to identify where intervention is needed.
+The Community Support Centres serve as focal points for distribution and outreach services for people who face challenges due to the continuing pandemic, and also allow the council to identify where intervention is needed.

 The city council is also working with Dundee Volunteer and Voluntary Action to co-ordinate the recruitment and deployment of volunteers from the centres (see below).